MCoS Anti-Racism Coordinator (CLOSED)

 - Demonstrate a proven track record of working harmoniously within teams;

-- Independent, energetic, analytical, self-starting and responsible worker, driven by successful, punctual and quality outcomes;
+- Be an independent, energetic, analytical, self-starting and responsible worker, driven by successful, punctual and quality outcomes;

-- Be willing to work occasional evenings and weekends.
+- Be willing to work evenings and weekends.

 Download Job Description: